CECT

-CECT is one of the many brands of cellular phones manufactured in China.
-CECT offers unauthorized clones or replicas of the Apple Inc. iPhone and various Nokia cell phones manufactured in China and sold at a fraction of the price of the original.
-At least one reseller has been subject to legal demands from Apple Inc.
+CECT is one of the multiple brands of cellular phones manufactured in China.
+CECT offered unauthorized clones or replicas of the Apple Inc. iPhone and various Nokia cell phones manufactured in China and sold at a fraction of the price of the original.
+At least one reseller was subject to legal demands from Apple Inc. CECT also distributed Palm phones in China.